Simon Thomas (soccer): Tromsdalen

+Ahead of the 2026 season, Thomas signed a one-year contract with Tromsdalen in the Norwegian Second Division.

 International career

 Thomas received his first call up to the Canada Under-23 squad on the March 9, 2012, for the 2012 CONCACAF Men's Olympic Qualifying Tournament.

 Thomas made his senior team debut on January 26, 2013, in a friendly against Denmark as a second half sub for Lars Hirschfeld, the game ended as a 4–0 defeat.
 Days later he played the full 90 minutes and kept a clean sheet in a 0–0 draw with the United States.
 On June 27, 2013, Thomas was listed as a part of the confirmed 23-man squad for Colin Miller's Canada squad for 2013 CONCACAF Gold Cup.

 After becoming the first choice goalkeeper for Strømmen, Thomas was listed as part of the 23 man roster for a friendly against Ghana, as well as 2018 World Cup Qualifiers against Honduras and El Salvador.